Mirantis/bootc-mke3/docs/runbooks/provision-terraform-vsphere.md

 In the vSphere Web UI:

-1. Create new VM from MKEx ISO.
+1. Create new VM from `bootc-mke3` ISO.
 During VM creation:
     - As `Guest OS Family` select `Linux`.
     - As `Guest OS Version` select `Other 4.x or later Linux (64-bit)`.
     - In `Customize hardware` section set values according to [official MKE hardware requirements](https://docs.mirantis.com/mke/3.7/common/mke-hw-reqs.html).
-    - In `Customize hardware` section use MKEx ISO in `New CD/DVD Drive` parameter and check box to `Connect` it.
+    - In `Customize hardware` section use `bootc-mke3` ISO in `New CD/DVD Drive` parameter and check box to `Connect` it.
 2. Power On the VM.
 3. Launch Web Console for the VM and choose `Install MKEx 8-3.7-devel` option.
-Some initialization will happen and then you will enter graphical UI for MKEx installation
+Some initialization will happen and then you will enter graphical UI for `bootc-mke3` installation
 4. Select the language in GUI.
 5. After that there will be a warning pop-up window about `unstable, pre-release software`.
 Click on `I want to proceed`.
 6. Next, click on `Installation Destination`.
 Select automatic storage configuration (selected by default) and click `Done`.